Geno Smith: Professional career

+Pre-draft

-Smith received an invitation to the NFL Scouting Combine where his performance was well received by scouts who highlighted his athleticism and strong arm but noted his ball placement needed improvement.
+Smith received an invitation to the NFL Scouting Combine where his performance was well received by scouts who highlighted his athleticism and strong arm but noted that his ball placement needed improvement.
 Smith was widely regarded as one of the top prospects alongside EJ Manuel of Florida State.
 In the days leading up to the draft, several NFL teams expressed interest in Smith including the Kansas City Chiefs (No. 1 selection), the Jacksonville Jaguars (No. 2 selection), the Oakland Raiders (No. 3 selection), the Philadelphia Eagles (No. 4 selection), the Buffalo Bills (No. 8 selection), and the New York Jets (No. 9 and No. 13 selections).

 New York Jets

-Draft and signing
+2013 season

 Smith was in attendance for the first round of the draft as many analysts and scouts expected him to be taken that night.
-However, he was not selected; EJ Manuel was the lone quarterback taken in the first round.
+However, Smith was not selected, and EJ Manuel was the lone quarterback taken in the first round.
 Smith declined to be interviewed by ESPN afterwards and originally planned to return home but later decided to attend the second day of the draft.
-Several league executives alleged Smith did not handle the draft process in a professional manner which caused him to fall out of the first round while analysts pointed to his late-season decline as a senior at West Virginia, which exposed his flaws, as the primary reason.
-The following day, the Jets expressed interest in trading up in the second round to select Smith but couldn't consummate a trade.
-Despite this, Smith remained available and the Jets selected him as the 39th overall pick.
-General manager John Idzik, following the selection, stated Smith would compete with incumbent Mark Sanchez in training camp to determine the starting quarterback.
+Several league executives alleged Smith did not handle the draft process in a professional manner, which caused him to fall out of the first round, while analysts pointed to his late-season decline as a senior at West Virginia, which exposed his flaws, as the primary reason.
+The following day, the Jets expressed interest in trading up in the second round to select Smith but could not consummate a trade.
+Despite this, Smith remained available and the Jets selected him with the 39th overall pick.
+Following the selection, General manager John Idzik stated that Smith would compete with incumbent Mark Sanchez in training camp to determine the starting quarterback.

 Smith fired his agency, Select Sports Group, upon the completion of the draft and sought new representation.
 He signed with Roc Nation Sports on May 22, 2013, with Kimberley Miale serving as his representative.
 Smith worked out in his home state of Florida during the offseason, prompting questions as to whether or not he had spurned Sanchez by not attending Sanchez's Jets West summer camp in California.
-Smith and Sanchez dismissed this notion with Sanchez saying that it was 'no big deal.'
-Smith signed a four-year, $5 million contract on July 22, 2013 with approximately $690,000 in workout bonuses.
+Smith and Sanchez dismissed this notion with Sanchez saying that it was "no big deal."

+On July 22, 2013, Smith signed a four-year, $5 million contract with approximately $690,000 in workout bonuses.